 If you use different MIDI channels for the various rows, ChordPotion will create a multi-channel MIDI file for you.

-To a certain extent it's possible to add some extra randomization to your creations:
+It is possible to add some extra randomization to your creations:

-Method 1: Some patterns start with the word "Random".
+Some patterns start with the word "Random".
 Pick such a pattern (e.g. "Random arp multi up") and ChordPotion will choose a different rhythm each time you click on "Generate new variation" (in this example different arpeggios that go up).

 Whenever a parameter is changed, ChordPotion generates a new "note trigger data model" from scratch.
 As long as you don't use randomization (e.g. by working with "FX 1" and "FX 2"), this data model will always sound the same.
 However, as soon as you add a randomization source, "Generate new variation" will result in new melodies.

 If you don't use randomization elements on your page, the "Generate" button will be shown grayed out.
+Please note that "step effects" don't count as randomization elements here, because they get applied each time the sequencer reaches the step.

 You can use the clipboard button to copy the current pattern to the system clipboard.
 You can paste this text anywhere you like, for example in a forum or in an e-mail.

-Anybody who copies this pattern data then, can import it into ChordPotion again.
+Anybody who copies this pattern data can import it into ChordPotion again.
 Simply click on the clipboard button and choose "Paste from clipboard".

 When the clipboard contains more than one pattern string, ChordPotion will ask you whether it should save the data to separate files on your hard drive.